QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 # Hierarchical Template Overview

-> Editor's Note: The RPC may not be needed as operator can refer to the expansion by querying \<intended\>.

 A configuration template must first be defined before it can be applied.
 The creation, modification, and deletion of configuration templates can be achieved by network management operations via NETCONF or RESTCONF protocols.
 The content of the configuration